Apps4LifeLLC/CureAphantasia/Dictionary.md

 • **Sensory Thinking** - Thoughts which are structured based on sensorial processes (ie Sight, Taste, Touch, Sound, Smell).

-• **Conceptual Thinking** - Thoughts which are structured based on platonic properties (eg Spatial, Orientation, Motion, etc).
+• **Conceptual Thinking** - Thoughts which are structured based on latent platonic properties (eg Spatial, Orientation, Motion, etc).

 • **Emotional Thinking** - Thoughts which are structured based on emotional feelings.